almlab/info/lab-info/README.md

 * Get the right Finisher option (FS-534); all other defaults are fine

 # Other files
-- members.md: current and former members, including links to their github accountsOur lab website is at [almlab.mit.edu](http://almlab.mit.edu/).
+- members.md: current and former members, including links to their github accounts